 Marion Munley Honored With The 2023 “Mel Award”

-PHILADELPHIA, PA, Aug.
-03, 2023 (GLOBE NEWSWIRE) -- Munley Law Personal Injury Attorneys is proud to announce that truck accident lawyer Marion Munley was recently awarded the 2023 “Mel Award” by the Melvin M. Belli Society.
+PHILADELPHIA, PA – Munley Law Personal Injury Attorneys is proud to announce that truck accident lawyer Marion Munley was recently awarded the 2023 “Mel Award” by the Melvin M. Belli Society.

 The Mel Award, named after famed litigator Melvin M. Belli, is given to an attorney “who made a significant contribution to the practice of trial law in America.”
 The Melvin M. Belli Society is an international group of trial lawyers dedicated to preserving and enhancing the Belli legal legacy.
 Marion is the past president of the Melvin M. Belli Society.